 For this, double-click on browser.tabs.loadDivertedInBackground and set its value as ‘true’.
 That’s it!
 You can disable this if you want at any point of time by simply settings its value as false again.

 Force Links to open in background in Chrome

-Chrome does not offer any straight-forward method to force links open in background.
-Nevertheless, there are some different approaches you can follow and force Chrome to make links open in background.
+Chrome does not offer any straight-forward method to force links open in the background.
+Nevertheless, there are some different approaches you can follow and force Chrome to make links open in the background.

 Move Links to Tab Bar New Tab